carpetdev/mathsnotes/Category Theory/Lecture 9.md

 Proposition:
 $\cat{C}\hookrightarrow[\cat{C}\op,\mathbf{Set}]$, $X\mapsto(\cat{C}(-,X)\colon \cat{C}\op\to \mathbf{Set})$ is a fully faithful functor.

-So presheaves can be thought of as "variable sets".
+Idea: Presheaves can be thought of as "variable sets".

 A morphism $f\colon X\to Y$ is called **mono** if $fg=fh\implies g=h$ for $W\overunderset{g}{h}{\rightrightarrows}X$.